MellonScholarlyCommunication/Linked-Data-Notification-Agent/Readme.md

 #### Options
 ```
 {
-  webId?: string,                 // The resource of which the inbox is used.
+  uri?: string,                 // The resource of which the inbox is used.
   format?: string,                // The format in which notifications are emitted
   delete?:boolean,                // Notifications are deleted after listing
   watch?: boolean,                // Watch mode (currently only for CLI)